-Exit Chedi Luang, turn left, then left again on Rachadamneon, and you’ll reach the strategically located Wat Phra Singh.
-Popular among locals and tourists, its convenient location makes it a good choice for a Sunday afternoon as it can be combined with a late afternoon wander down the walking street market.
+Exiting Chedi Luang, turn immediately left, then left again on Rachadamneon, and you’ll reach Wat Phra Singh.
+Popular among locals and tourists alike, its central location makes it a good choice for a Sunday afternoon visit as it can be combined with a late afternoon stroll down the adjacent walking street market.

-An interesting mid-15th century temple, Wat Jet Yot is set in a spacious garden and containing several photogenic Mon- and Indian-style ruins, Wat Chet Yot is set just off the superhighway and is perhaps a good one to combine with Wat U Mong and or the zoo again, since you can cover these sites by tuk tuk without having to venture up Doi Suthep.
-Its name means “Temple of Seven Chedis" -- and no prizes for guessing it boasts a soaring seven-spired chedi, set atop a brick platform adorned with ancient seated Buddha images.
+An interesting mid-15th century temple, Wat Jet Yot is set in a spacious garden and contains several photogenic Mon and Indian-style ruins.
+Its name means “Temple of the Seven Chedis” — and no prizes for guessing it boasts a soaring seven-spired chedi.
+It’s set atop a brick platform adorned with ancient seated Buddha images.
 Located just off Chiang Mai’s superhighway, combine a visit here with Wat Umong.

-It's worth heading to Wat U Mong as being a forest temple, it has a very different feel to it from the others we've mentioned.
-Despite being well known among local visitors, it's not so frequently visited by foreign tourists.
-Set among teak groves and by a small lake, it features an old underground shrine (Umong means tunnel in Thai), plenty of ancient Buddhist statues and an impressive brick chedi, making it an interesting place to just wander.
-Situated at the top end of Suthep Road, we’d recommend a stop on the way here at the excellent Don Phayam Market.
+Locally famous, Wat Umong is a forest temple, so it has a very different feel to your average city temple.
+Despite being well known among local visitors, it isn’t so often frequented by foreign tourists.
+Set among teak groves and by a small lake, it features an old underground shrine (Umong means tunnel in Thai), plenty of ancient Buddhist statues and an impressive brick chedi, making it an interesting place for a wander.
+Found at the top end of Suthep Road, we’d recommend a stop at the excellent Don Phayam Market on the way here.

-Back into the old city for Wat Chiang Man, which frequently figures, after Chedi Luang and Phra Singh, on any suggested temple tour and is significant as it's the oldest temple in Chiang Mai -- supposedly King Mengrai stayed here while directing the city’s construction at the end of the 13th century.
-It's classic Lanna style, and its location in the old city’s northeast quadrant near Somphet means it’s a short walk from many of the town’s guesthouses.
+Back into the old city, Wat Chiang Man frequently figures, after Chedi Luang and Phra Singh, on any suggested old town temple tour.
+It’s significant for being the oldest temple in Chiang Mai — supposedly King Mengrai himself lodged here while directing the city’s construction at the end of the 13th century.
+It displays classic Lanna-style temple architecture and the location, in the old city’s northeast quadrant near Somphet Market, means it’s a short walk from many of the town’s guesthouses.

-Largely constructed out of teak, Wat Pan Tao is one of the city’s oldest and is located right next door to Chedi Luang so it’s easy to stick your head in -- and it’s blissfully free of the trappings of many other city temples.
+Largely built out of teak, Wat Pan Tao is one of the city’s oldest and is located right next door to Wat Chedi Luang so it’s easy enough to stick your head in — and it’s blissfully free of the trappings of many of the better known city temples.

 Wat Pansao is another temple travellers often overlook.
-Small and atmospheric, it’s tucked away off the moat road, west side, close to Central and adjacent to Chiang Mai Ram Hospital.
-It’s very pretty with some interesting legends behind it as well.
+Small and atmospheric, it’s tucked away off the moat road again — this time west side — close to Central and adjacent to Chiang Mai Ram Hospital.
+It’s very pretty and peaceful.

 By Mark Ord